 Read our article on: Do Medicare plans cover Coronavirus treatments & costs?

+By choosing the new supplemental insurance plans, beneficiaries will save money and have the security of a fixed budget to avoid the unpredictable fluctuations in drug prices.
 At list prices, insulin treatment can cost as much as $5,000 per year.
-Although insured patients do not pay that much, they are exposed to co-pays which rise (inexorably) in line with rising list prices.
-We are all aware of anecdotal evidence that individuals, unable to afford their prescribed doses of insulin, may try to get by with reducing their dosage; a dangerous and sometimes fatal choice!
+Although insured patients do not pay that much, they are subject to co-pays, which rise when the prices increase.
+We all know anecdotal evidence that individuals, unable to afford their prescribed doses of insulin, may try to get by with reducing their dosage, a dangerous and sometimes fatal choice!

 When will the new benefit of the plan to cap insulin prices come into effect?